aadrian/jstree-bootstrap-theme/README.txt

 ##LESS support

 If you wish to further customize the theme you might find it convenient to use included [LESS](http://lesscss.org/) files.
-The theme also includes a modified jsTree 3 [grunt ](https://github.com/gruntjs/grunt) script which you can use to build CSS files.
+The theme also includes a [grunt](https://github.com/gruntjs/grunt) script which you can use to build CSS files.

-To develop using grunt files just run `grunt` after your LESS changes (no options required).
-This will build new theme CSS and minified CSS in `dist/themes/proton` directory.
+To develop using grunt files just run `grunt` (no options required).
+This will build theme images and CSS.

-Do not edit files in the `dist` directory as they are generated via grunt.
-You'll find the theme source code in `src/themes/proton`.
+Do not edit files in the `dist` subdirectory as they are generated via grunt.
+You'll find theme source code in the `src/themes/proton` subdirectory.